Skip to main content

 “The P3 French Press is a great step up in terms of coffee clarity and ease of use.
 You get the silky texture of a french press, but almost completely eliminate the grit.
 And, once you press, the brewing process stops because the coffee is fully separated from the water.
 You don’t need to worry about decanting the coffee or starting the clean-up process right away.
 To top it off, it’s durable!” —Ryan Ludwig, education marketing

-Learn more about brewing coffee with a French Press.
+Learn how to brew coffee with a French Press

 Espresso Machines